 There are loads of opportunities to ramp up the class and celebrate in style (think fancy meals in Northern Whig, Champagne tasting, afternoon tea, spa days…), but the locals will also happily encourage you to let your hair down, whether that be running riot round a pitch playing Bubble Mayhen, or kicking as high as you can-can in a dance class.

 Whilst Belfast has a rich history that’s ripe for exploring (you can take a black cab tour of the city and gawp at their pretty impressive murals), it can’t be denied that also you’re truly spoiled when it comes to Belfast’s bustling bar and restaurant scene.
 Host to a plethora of places to scoff yourself silly and sample a couple of wee glasses of Guinness (responsibly, of course, ahem); if it’s good enough for the Game of Thrones cast, it’s good enough for us.
-Don’t forget to check out the official tour whilst you’re here too, where the show’s fans can channel their inner Stark and explore set locations, including Giant’s Causeway and the Dark Hedges.

 There’s a brilliant range of 80 activities to make your day just as memorable as your night, so choose wisely.
 Tickle your creativity taste buds and master your shaker skills playing mixologist at a cocktail workshop (mine’s a Mai Tai, please).
 Fancy something a bit more adrenaline-fuelled?
 Zorbing in a massive inflatable ball down a 300m hill in the Northern Irish countryside should do the trick.